Updated: November 2020

-Ethos and Approach
+Our Ethos and Approach

 We aim to provide a safe and caring learning environment where all of the children can enjoy learning, experience success, increase their self-respect and aspire to reach their full potential.
 Children are at the heart of our school and we take great pride in developing our pupils to be the best that they can be.

 We aim to ensure that the children who leave St Helen Auckland Primary are independent, inquiring learners with self-belief and have an enduring respect for others.
-We aim to instil a lifelong love for learning and a strong grounding for future success.
+We aim to instill a lifelong love for learning and a strong grounding for future success.

 To achieve our aims we focus our teaching and learning on the needs of the pupils by having knowing the children well and having the highest expectations for all our pupils.
 We challenge all children to strive for academic, creative, sporting and personal achievement within a broad, vibrant and enriched curriculum.